SufiaSimjee/myanmarexchangerateapi/README.md

 Users should treat the data as indicative rather than authoritative, and the developer cannot be held responsible for any inaccuracies, misinterpretations, or outcomes resulting from its use.

+Additionally, the developer is building a front-end hybrid app using React Native for both Android and Web.
+You can view the latest exchange rates at this link: **https://poutzay.netlify.app/**
+(currently a work in progress).

 ### Swagger Documentation:
 - You can test and explore the API at: https://myanmarexchangerateapi.onrender.com/swagger